-- Curriculum Vitae (CIHR biosketch format, Principal applicants and co-applicant(s))
+- Curriculum Vitae (CIHR biosketch format, Principal applicantsand Sponsor)

 - Publications

 - Research Proposal

-- Patient Partnership Plan

-- EDI consideration letter

-- Relevant figures (Maximum of 5 figures)

-- Letter(s) of Collaboration (optional)

-- Appropriate forms for Human and Animal experimentation and Biohazards.

-- Signature Page (Once all of the mandatory fields are complete, the signature page is available for e-signing on Proposal Central and can be e-signed by the appropriate person(s))

-- Signatures of principal and co-applicants with dates.

-- Name and signature of head of the department or appropriate academic officer (e.g., Dean or Associate Dean Research), with date. - Name of signature of the financial officer, with date.
+- Sponsor Letter - Patient Partnership Plan - EDI consideration letter - Relevant figures (Maximum of 5) - Letter(s) of Collaboration (optional) - Appropriate forms for Human and Animal experimentation and Biohazards. - Signature Page (Once all of the mandatory fields are complete, the signature page is available for e-signing on Proposal Central and can be e-signed by the appropriate person(s)) - Signatures of principal and co-applicants with dates. - Name and signature of head of the department or appropriate academic officer (e.g., Dean or Associate Dean Research), with date. - Name of signature of the financial officer, with date.